Naruto: Part I

-A powerful fox known as the Nine-Tails attacks Konoha, the hidden leaf village in the Land of Fire, one of the Five Great Shinobi Countries in the Ninja World.
-In response, the leader of Konoha and the Fourth Hokage, Minato Namikaze, at the cost of his life, seals the fox inside the body of his newborn son, Naruto Uzumaki, making him a host of the beast.
+A demonic nine-tailed fox called Kurama attacks Konoha, the Village Hidden in the Leaves in the Land of Fire, one of the Five Great Shinobi Countries in the Ninja World.
+In response, the leader of the Leaf, Fourth Hokage Minato Namikaze, sacrifices his life by splitting the fox in half and sealing the fox inside himself and in the body of his newborn son, Naruto Uzumaki, respectively, making him a host of the beast.
 (Note: The host is known as a jinchuriki in the story.
 The secret that the fourth Hokage who sealed the beast in Naruto is his father is revealed in Part II.
 It is a human being in the Ninja World who has a Tailed Beast inside of them.
 A Tailed Beast is a giant creature that contains a large amount of chakra (energy) inside of their bodies.)
-The Third Hokage returns from retirement to become the leader of Konoha again.
+The Third Hokage, Hiruzen Sarutobi, returns from retirement to become the leader of the Leaf again.
 Naruto is often scorned by Konoha's villagers for being the host of the Nine-Tails.
 Due to a decree by the Third Hokage forbidding any mention of these events, Naruto learns nothing about the Nine-Tails until 12 years later, when Mizuki, a renegade ninja, reveals the truth to him.
 Naruto defeats Mizuki in combat, earning the respect of his teacher, Iruka Umino.
 (Note: In Naruto, a jutsu is a skill or a technique involving supernatural abilities.)

-Shortly afterward, Naruto becomes a ninja and joins with Sasuke Uchiha, against whom he often competes, and Sakura Haruno, on whom he has a crush, to form Team 7, under an experienced sensei, the elite ninja Kakashi Hatake.
-Like all the ninja teams from every village, Team 7 completes missions requested by the villagers, ranging from doing chores and being bodyguards to performing assassinations.
+Shortly afterward, Naruto becomes a ninja and joins with Sasuke Uchiha and Sakura Haruno to form Team 7, under an experienced sensei, the elite ninja Kakashi Hatake.
+Like all the ninja teams from every village, Team 7 completes missions requested by the villagers, ranging from doing chores and being bodyguards.